Lui5ito/GraduationProject/README.md

 The article is available at: [Gaussian Processes on Distributions based on Regularized Optimal Transport](https://arxiv.org/abs/2210.06574)

 The first part of the project consisted of a *methododogical* part.
 The goal was to familiarize with the paper, the Optimal Transport theory and reproduce one of the experiment of the paper.
-Our written report, slides and Jupyter notebook can be found here.
+Our written report, slides and Jupyter notebook can be found [here](https://github.com/Lui5ito/GraduationProject/tree/main/Methodological%20Part).

 The second part of the project, *experimental* part, is about applying the foundings of the paper on a real life dataset and compare the proposed method against established ones such as the Wasserstein distance.
+We explored the [Rotor37](https://plaid-lib.readthedocs.io/en/latest/source/data_challenges/rotor37.html) dataset and our notebooks and codes are [here](https://github.com/Lui5ito/GraduationProject/tree/main/Experimental%20Part).

 | <img src="https://github.com/Lui5ito/GraduationProject/assets/104061901/076f6dc7-0fec-4b08-8823-244610d82705" alt="image" width="150" height="auto">  |  <img src="https://github.com/Lui5ito/GraduationProject/assets/104061901/dac8126d-2854-4b9f-929f-cbae6dca4cf7" alt="image" width="150" height="auto">  |   <img src="https://github.com/Lui5ito/GraduationProject/assets/104061901/37bd279e-9860-447b-8c73-aa59151c7f01" alt="image" width="150" height="auto">  |
 |:-:|:-:|:-:|